 I wonder if we should ask Rensselaer students to write about their experiences during the pandemic?
 I have asked students in my course “Drugs in History,” a course that explores drug epidemics, to explore how policy responses during the pandemic reshaped their everyday lives and routines.
 I wonder if anyone else has done something along those lines?
 As with any epidemic, different social groups and subcultures face different conditions.
 This diversity is crucial to our community (as it is to any community).
 But these experiences don’t always get preserved….

-In reply to by egglel
+In reply to I wonder if we should ask… by egglel

 Hi Nancy, So true!
 This is something we are looking into for sure and we’ll keep you posted!
 Thank you so much for your sincere comment to the post!